adinvadim/project-stub/README.md

 ## Installation requirements

-* [Node.js 0.12+ (4+ for Gulp build)](https://nodejs.org) is a platform built on JavaScript runtime for easily building fast, scalable network applications.
+* [Node.js 4+](https://nodejs.org) is a platform built on JavaScript runtime for easily building fast, scalable network applications.
 * [Git Bash](https://git-for-windows.github.io/) if you use Windows OS.

 **Note:** If your operating system is Windows, you must run the following commands in Git Bash with administrator rights.
 Make sure that you launch Git Bash as an administrator.